quintype/malibu/tutorial/go-live-checklist.md

 ### Black Knight config

-The first thing publishers need to check is blacknight config, if the initial setup is not done then please register with Black Knight production, then send an email to [support@quintype.com](mailto:support@quintype.com) to be added to the new project.
+The first thing publishers need to check is Black Knight config, if the initial setup is not done, then please register with Black Knight production and send an email to [support@quintype.com](mailto:support@quintype.com).
 Once the initial setup is done, you need to add your respective feature configurations in the config file of Black Knight.

 Example(Malibu): Publisher.yml -> `enableLogin: true`.